Tutorial

 Navigate on Google Cloud to Compute Engine > Instance Groups > CREATE INSTANCE GROUP.
 Then, select the name and template as shown in the screenshot, and choose Multiple Zones for the Location.

-instance group google cloud
+instance group

-Create instance group on Google Cloud
+Create an instance group on Google Cloud

 For auto-scaling, specify the minimum and maximum instance counts you want to set up, then configure the CPU Utilization to 60% and click on the Create button.